burgdev/burginfra/k8s/infrastructure/zitadel/config.template.md

 ### 3. ZITADEL_DATABASE_POSTGRES_USER_PASSWORD

 Password for the PostgreSQL application user (`zitadel`).
-This user is used by Zitadel for normal database operations.
+This user is used by Zitadel for normal database operations and owns the Zitadel database.

+**Used by**:
+- CloudNativePG Cluster bootstrap (application user)
+- Zitadel application configuration

 **How to generate**:
 ```bash